February 28, 2011 § 11 Comments

 Saturday, you learned about Piet Hein (and his game TacTix) at Observational Epidemology while on Sunday you stepped out of sequence for something completely different at mathjokes4mathyfolks.
 After understanding that finding love might be harder than finding a secretary (at least according to Michael Trick) you grasped technology readiness levels thanks to Nuit Blanche.
 And to finish the week QED Insight reminded you of the end of Black History Month in the US.

-The best part: even though all these posts were posted last week, you can still read them Enjoy!
+The best part: even though all these posts were posted last week, you can still read them :D Enjoy!

 February 25, 2011 § Leave a comment